bduggan/Perl-6-notebook/README.md

 For more details using Binder [see here](https://sumdoc.wordpress.com/2018/01/04/using-perl-6-notebooks-in-binder/).

-# How to run this image in your local computer:
+# How to run this image in your local computer ?

 Type `docker run -it -p 8888:8888 sumdoc/perl-6-notebook` in the docker terminal and access it in your browser with `docker_ip_address:8888`.